Now we’re slowly getting into some more interesting Pokemon with the 2nd Post! Let’s get into it now!

 042: Whismur, 043: Loudred, 044: Exploud

 Another line of Pokemon that still doesn’t really stand out for me is the Exploud line.
 However, unlike the Slaking line, this one doesn’t have an REAL issues about it, but they just kind of run with that meh Normal type Pokemon list.
 Though people were wanting a Sound type (and I’m sure if that happened this line would almost be the poster Pokemon for it).
-I do like the design too, but Exploud…big design here.
+I do like the design too, but Exploud…crazy, big design here.

 045: Makuhita, 046: Hariyama

 Our next line are both pure Fighting types, Makuhita and Hariyama and boy are they bulky to go against because they are based off sumo wrestlers.
 I feel like it’s nice since they are early Fighting types, but it seems like they get past up by various other Fighting types and they seem to just kind of miss the radar a lot with me (cept Sun/Moon where they’re early and viable in the story of the game).

 Doesn’t it look so sad?!?
 When I went back and looked at the Hoenn Pokemon introduced I was surprised there was only two Pokemon to be connected to another from a previous generation 0.o.
 Of course Azurill is the Baby forme of Marill which is pretty cool but it also a Normal type which really kind of odd but at the same time not.
 Still pretty weak regardless but if you want a Marill or want Azurill I guess its good for completionists.

 Though in Gen 6, Azurill’s type got an addition and it’s now a Normal/Fairy type.
 Granted, still not the best to use but at least the rest of the line got the addition as well.